COSIMA/cosima-recipes/paper/paper.md

 capture that knowledge in version-controlled notebooks, publish it as a living open resource online, and continuously improve it through community contribution.

-The rise of AI-assisted coding tools adds a further dimension to the Cookbook's value.
-Such tools can lower barriers for newcomers, but they generate far better code when given a well-structured, domain-specific example as context rather than starting from a blank slate.
-A Cookbook recipe that is self-contained, clearly documented, and validated against real model output is precisely such a starting point.
-A researcher can hand a recipe together with a description of their own dataset to an AI coding agent and obtain a well-adapted analysis workflow with much less effort than building one from scratch.
-The Cookbook's relevance thus grows alongside AI adoption: the quality of its examples becomes more, not less, important.
+The rise of AI-assisted coding tools adds a further dimension to the Cookbook's value — and arguably makes it more important, not less.
+Such tools can rapidly generate analysis code, and they produce far better results when given a well-structured, domain-specific recipe as context rather than starting from scratch.
+But the deeper point is this: as AI-generated code becomes routine, the critical skill shifts from *writing* code to *understanding and evaluating* it.
+A researcher who has worked through the Cookbook knows why a workflow is structured the way it is — which parameters matter, where scientific assumptions enter, and what a plausible result looks like.
+That understanding is what allows AI-generated code to be trusted, corrected, and adapted for specific science questions.
+Resources that teach the reasoning behind an analysis, not just its mechanics, therefore grow more valuable alongside AI adoption.

 # Educational Design and Experience of Use